boazsegev/plezi-website/docs/guides/templates.html.md

 # Plezi - the Ruby framework for realtime web-apps
 [![Gem Version](https://badge.fury.io/rb/plezi.svg)](http://badge.fury.io/rb/plezi) [![Inline docs](http://inch-ci.org/github/boazsegev/plezi.svg?branch=master)](http://www.rubydoc.info/github/boazsegev/plezi/master) [![GitHub](https://img.shields.io/badge/GitHub-Open%20Source-blue.svg)](https://github.com/boazsegev/plezi)

-Plezi is a Ruby framework for realtime web applications.
+Plezi is a Ruby framework for real-time web applications.
 It's name comes from the word "pleasure", since Plezi is a pleasure to work with.

 With Plezi, you can easily:

-1. Create a Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features;
+1. Create a Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable WebSocket features;

-2. Add Websocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app);
+2. Add WebSocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app);

 3. Create an easily scalable backend for your SPA.